ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 ~~~~~~~~~~~~~~~~~~

-The terrain library proivdes access to checking heights against a terrain database.
+The terrain library provides access to checking heights against a terrain database.

 - :code:`enabled()` - Returns true if terrain is enabled.